scrtlabs/SecretNetwork/docs/dev/secret-contracts.md

 - `init`

-As the name suggests, init is called at instantiation of the secret contract.
+As the name suggests, `init` is called once at instantiation of the secret contract.

 ```rust
 pub fn init<S: Storage, A: Api, Q: Querier>(